HiRA: A Hierarchical Reasoning Framework for Decoupled Planning and Execution in Deep Search

 \subsection{Problem Formulation}

-Formally, given a complex information retrieval question $q$ and a predefined external environment $\mathcal{E}$, our objective is to design a framework that produces a final solution containing an answer $\mathcal{A}$ and the corresponding reasoning process $\mathcal{R}$.
+Given a complex question $q$ that required information seeking and a predefined external environment $\mathcal{E}$, our objective is to design a framework that generates a final solution containing an answer $\mathcal{A}$ and the corresponding reasoning process $\mathcal{R}$.
 The generation process can be represented as:

 where $T_\mathcal{R}$ represents the token generation steps for the reasoning process, $\mathcal{A}$ denotes the final answer, and $\mathcal{E}_{<t}={\{\mathcal{E}(R_{<s})\}}_{s<t}$ denotes the collection of all environment interaction results prior to timestep $t$.
 While existing agentic reasoning approaches typically use tools directly as the external environment, our work introduces a higher-level abstraction where the environment $\mathcal{E}$ consists of a collection of expert agents, each capable of reasoning and utilizing specific tools to accomplish specialized tasks.